huzhanbo1996/The-Rocket-Launch-Eve/README.md

 click out of the quiz region may trigget other obj's logic.
 (QUIZ BOTTLE IS GOOD) in QuizPuzzle, if piece was moved out of bound, it can't be moved back.

+Wrong estimation of segments' intersection in QuizPointsSupression    		!!!!!!!!
+P1

 TODO
 need rewrite itemBox selection logic